Since the elites in power like the status quo, social reform is a grassroots movement. How do reformers engage the masses? With art. Should protest...

-Together with José Clemente Orozco (1883–1949) and David Alfaro Siqueiros (1896–1974), Rivera represented the faces of Mexican Muralism, which centered around revolutionary themes.
-His works include Dance in Tehuantepec (oil on canvas, 1928, Philadelphia Museum of Art, US), Detroit Industry Murals (a 27-panel mural fresco tribute to the city’s labor force, 1932–1933, Detroit Institute of Arts, US), and Man at Crossroads (fresco, 1933, Rockefeller Center, New York, the USA fresco, 1933).
+Together with José Clemente Orozco (1883-1949) and David Alfaro Siqueiros (1896-1974), Rivera represented the faces of Mexican Muralism, which centered around revolutionary themes.
+His works include Dance in Tehuantepec, Detroit Industry Murals (a 27-panel mural fresco tribute to the city’s labor force), and Man at the Crossroads.

 This offer was discarded by Nelson Rockefeller.
-The opening of the new building, originally set on the 1st of May (coincidentally or not, May Day was chosen in 1889 by socialists and communists all over the world on International Labor Day to commemorate the struggles and gains of workers), was postponed and Rivera was asked to stop work on the project.
+The opening of the new building, originally set for the 1st of May (coincidentally or not, May Day was chosen in 1889 by socialists and communists all over the world on International Labor Day to commemorate the struggles and gains of workers), was postponed and Rivera was asked to stop work on the project.
 He was paid in full and dismissed; the fresco was covered with drapery.
-Luckily, Lucienne Bloch, Rivera’s assistant, managed to take a few black-and-white photographs of the unfinished scandalous mural–in fact, they are the only remaining evidence of Man at Crossroads.
+Luckily, Lucienne Bloch, Rivera’s assistant, managed to take a few black-and-white photographs of the unfinished scandalous mural – in fact, they are the only remaining evidence of Man at the Crossroads.

 I paint what I think, said Rivera (…)